 The terms you agree with your client ahead of starting work are critical in terms of protecting your business.
-As every freelancer will tell you, document everything, the services you agree to carry out - the project's requirements, timescales and any other considerations to ensure successful project completion - at the start and any changes to that brief during the project.
+As every freelancer will tell you need to document everything.
+Highlight the services you agree to carry out, the project's requirements, timescales and any other considerations to ensure successful project completion.
+You need to do this at the start before you have started working on the project.

 Although the contract is the legal document, it can be supported by other documents to which it refers.
 Other documents can be:

 Your proposal demonstrates your complete understanding of the client's requirements, your ability to satisfy that brief and the action that you are going to take in order to deliver that requirement.